GeodataTools/geodata/doc/mask/mask_creation_workflow.md

 ```
 ![png](https://github.com/east-winds/geodata/blob/master/images/mask_creation_workflow/output_67_1.png)

-We can also use the parameter `buffer` in `add_shape_layer` method to create an approximate representation of all locations within a given (perpindicular) distance of the shape object.
+We can also use the parameter `buffer` in `add_shape_layer` method to create an approximate representation of all locations within a given (perpendicular) distance of the shape object.
 The units for the buffer are given in kilometers.

 Note that since the units of the original shape are in lat-lon coordinates, when we add the buffer, we will need to have a CRS that has meter as unit.
 The program will convert the shapes to that CRS, add the buffer around shapes, then convert it back to the lat-lon CRS system.
 By default, we used "EPSG:6933", an equal area projection CRS to add buffer in kilometer.